Gabo-araya/sgsi_ext/ansible/Readme.md

 ansible/update.sh dev
 ```

 Containers will be recreated if their image is updated, or "when their configuration differs from the service definition".
-So if there have been changes to .env files, or bind-mounted configuration files, append `--recreate` to deploy/update.sh to load changes.
+So if there have been changes to .env files, or bind-mounted configuration files, run `deploy/update.sh -r ...` to load changes.

 ## Database backups